tynave/PriconneReTL-AutoUpdater/README.md

 ## Installation
 ### Manual
 Extract the files found in the release archive to the `priconner` folder (keep the folder structure in the archive!)
+(The goal is to have the patcher dll from this release, and the files of the [PriconneReTLAutoUpdaterApp](https://github.com/tynave/PriconneReTL-AutoUpdaterApp) together inside the `BepInEx\patchers` folder.
+They can be directly in the root of the `patchers` folder, or in any subfolder, just have them "beside" each other.
+But if you just extract the release archive as-is into the `priconner` folder, you should be good.)

 ### Automated
 Coming soon!